maxtaco/tamejs/README.md

 `for` loops, turning standard iteration into tail-recursion.
 If you are curious to learn more, examine the output of the *tamejs* compiler to see what your favorite JavaScript control flow is translated to.
+The translation of `switch` is probably the trickiest.

 As you might guess, the output code is less efficient than the input code.
-All of the anonymous functions add bloat, and also make interpretation slower.
-This unfortunate side-effect of our approach is mitigated, however, by skipping CPS compilation when at all possible.
+All of the anonymous functions add bloat.
+This unfortunate side-effect of our approach is mitigated by skipping CPS compilation when possible.
 Functions with no `twait` blocks are passed through unmolested.
 Similarly, blocks within tamed functions that don't call `twait` can also pass through.

-Another concern is that the use of tail recursion in translated for loops might overflow the runtime callstack.
+Another concern is that the use of tail recursion in translated loops might overflow the runtime callstack.
 That is certainly true for programs like the following:

 ```javascript
 while (true) { twait { i++; } }